Pyroptosis: Caspase-3-dependent cell death pathway

+Additionally, other members of the gasdermin family have been found to have pore-forming and pyroptotic activity, such as GSDMA, GSDMC, and GSDMB.
+The latter has been found to be activate by granzyme A.

 Clinical relevance

+Infection

 Pyroptosis acts as a defence mechanism against infection by inducing pathological inflammation.
 The formation of inflammasomes and the activity of caspase-1 determine the balance between pathogen resolution and disease.